Man who inspired ‘The Terminal’ dies at Paris airport

 Nasseri lived in the airport’s Terminal 1 from 1988 until 2006, first in legal limbo because he lacked residency papers and later by apparent choice.

-Year in and year out, he slept on a red plastic bench, making friends with airport workers, showering in staff facilities, writing in his diary, reading magazines and surveying passing travelers.
+Year in and year out, he slept on a red plastic bench, made friends with airport workers, showered in staff facilities, wrote in his diary, read magazines, and surveyed passing travelers.

 Staff nicknamed him Lord Alfred, and he became a mini-celebrity among passengers.